 SECTION 10.26.(b) Of the funds appropriated in this act for consultant services to aid local management entities and the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, the sum of two hundred twenty-five thousand dollars (\$225,000) shall be used for consulting services engaged pursuant to this subsection.
-Each area authority and county program and each crisis region shall utilize the technical assistance of a consultant under contract with the Department of Health and Human Services to develop and implement its crisis services plan.
+Each area authority and county program and each crisis region shall utilize the technical assistance of a consultant under contract with the Division to develop and implement its crisis services plan.
 The consultant shall assist area authorities and county programs and crisis regions to identify local and regional gaps in crisis services, identify options for providing services, implement new services, and maintain transparency and accountability for the use of funds.
 The crisis region or area authorities and county programs shall submit their crisis services plan to the consultant and to the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services (Division) for review and public comment.
 The crisis regions and area authorities and county programs shall consider the comments prior to submitting a final plan for implementation.
-Upon submission of a final plan to the Department of Health and Human Services, each crisis region, area authority, and county program will receive implementation funds.
+Upon submission of a final plan to DHHS, each crisis region, area authority, and county program will receive implementation funds.
 Funds not expended during the 2006-2007 fiscal year shall not revert.